raven-black-dream/digital-garden/posts/Characters/Cainites/Salamah bint Alzilal.md

 Salamah believes that Lasombra - theoretically diablerized in 1483 - still exists in some form within the Abyss.
 It has become a goal of hers, somewhat subconsciously, to search for Lasombra through her Abyssal studies.

 https://whitewolf.fandom.com/wiki/Abyss_Mysticism

+Potential Plots:
+- The Oubliette
+	- Something to do with her oubliette - not sure what
+- The Request
+	- A request for Amaranth - made if an elder is causing problems
+- The Interloper or Abyssal Duel
+	- Something with the Ramanga

+Ramanga
+- V20DA - Obtenebration, Presence, Obfuscate
+	- Laibon are only mentioned in the Bonsam, which have Abombwe, which could work for Aizina - with some tweaks
+- DA - Aizina (Obtenebration), Presence, Obfuscate
+- Struggle with Abyss Mysticism (are told they can't use it)
+- Combo disciplines with Obten/Presence and Obfuscate/Presence